dotnet/docs/docs/azure/sdk/protocol-convenience-methods.md

 - Reads the `ContentStream` to access the response data.

 > [!NOTE]
 > The preceding code configures the `ClientErrorBehaviors.NoThrow` for the `RequestOptions`.
-This option prevents non-success service responses status codes from throwing an exception, which means the app code should manually handle the response status code checks.
+This option prevents protocol methods from throwing an exception when the response status code does not correspond to a successful service response, which means the app code should manually handle the response status code checks.

 ### [Convenience method](#tab/convenience-methods)